 To search using any of the search terms in the fields on the Advanced search page, use the OR operator (by clicking the button next to Match any search term (OR) at the bottom of the Advanced search page).
 This causes PEDro to search for trials, reviews or guidelines which contain any of the search terms you have specified.
 The effect is to increase the number of retrieved records compared to the number that would be returned with any one of the individual search terms.
 Click on this button to combine search terms when a search using a single search term returns too few records.

 You cannot mix ANDs and ORs in a single search.
 However, you can make PEDro search for two (or more) words (and intervening spaces or punctuation) as if they were one by enclosing the words in inverted commas (eg, “lateral epicondylitis“).
 Effectively this combines the two terms with an AND operator.
 Alternatively, you can use the wildcard operators (*) to look for related words (eg, *edema).
 Effectively this combines related terms (in this example, edema, oedema, lymphedema and lymphoedema) with an OR operator.
 The combined terms can then be combined with other search fields using AND or OR operator at the bottom of the Advanced search page, if desired.

 It is not possible to put wildcards in between inverted commas.
 For example “Medicine * Rehabilitation” will return no records.

 The methods for combining search terms are summarised in the following table.

 |To search for||Select||And type||Comments|

-If you type a search term in the abstract field, PEDro will search all abstracts to see if they satisfy that search criteria, even if the abstract is not displayed in the Detailed Search Results page.
+If you type a search term in the Abstract & Title field, PEDro will search all abstracts to see if they satisfy that search criteria, even if the abstract is not displayed in the Detailed Search Results page.